Last updated: May 2026

 Create a document checklist specific to your residency category and verify each item multiple times.
 Missing documents can delay your application by months.

-Once your documents are ready, you’ll submit your application to Costa Rica’s immigration office (Dirección General de Migración y Extranjería, or DGME).
+Once your documents are ready, you’ll submit your application to Costa Rica’s immigration office, the Dirección General de Migración y Extranjería (DGME).

 - Schedule an appointment through the DGME website

-- Pay the application fee at Banco de Costa Rica (approximately $50)
+- Pay the application fee at Banco de Costa Rica (approximately $50 USD)

 - Bring all original documents and copies to your appointment